GLOBAL MARKETS-Dollar posts big gains, U.S. stocks buck global rally

 The policy shift has boosted the yen across the board, with the dollar losing 5% in December and the euro 2.3%.

-"A theme we’ve often noticed is the euro's negative seasonality in January, down around 1.3% since 1980 on average in January, with a 64% hit ratio.
-If history is any guide, it’s a rough month for euro longs," Nomura strategist Jordan Rochester said.

-Oil succumbed to the strength of the dollar, and reversed course, falling as concern about demand in China, the world's second-largest economy, added to the downward momentum.
+Oil succumbed to the strength of the dollar, and concern about demand in China, the world's second-largest economy, added to the downward momentum.

-A batch of surveys have shown China's factory activity shrank at the sharpest pace in nearly three years as COVID infections swept through production lines.
+A batch of surveys has shown China's factory activity shrank at the sharpest pace in nearly three years as COVID infections swept through production lines.

 "China is entering the most dangerous weeks of the pandemic," warned analysts at Capital Economics.